 - 1. Known-key security.
 Each run of a key agreement between A and B should produce a unique secret key: such keys are called session keys.
 A protocol should still achieve its goal in the face of an adversary who has learned some other session keys. - 2.
 Forward secrecy.
 If long-term private keys of one or more entities are compromised, the secrecy of previous session keys established by honest entities is not affected. - 3.
 Key-compromise impersonation resistent attribute.
 Suppose A's long-term private key is disclosed.
 Clearly an adversary that knows this value can now impersonate A, since it is precisely this value that identifies A. However, it may be desirable in some circumstances that this loss does not enable the adversary to impersonate other entities to A. - 4.
 Unknown key-share attribute.
-Entity B cannot be coerced into sharing a key with entity A without B's knowledge, i.e., when B believes the key is shared with some entity $C \neq A$ , and A (correctly) believes the key is shared with B. - 5.
+Entity B cannot be coerced into sharing a key with entity A without B's knowledge, i.e., when B believes the key is shared with some entity $C \neq A$, and A (correctly) believes the key is shared with B. - 5.
 Key Control.
 Neither entity should be able to force the session key to be a pre-selected value.
 That is, the session key is determined by all the entities and no one can influence the generation of the session key.

 Since the basic Diffie-Hellman key agreement scheme that provides the first practical solution to the key distribution problem, numerous protocols have been proposed.
 But many of these protocols were subsequently found to be flawed.
 For example, it is known that Unified Model, MTI/C0 and MQV protocol are vulnerable to key-compromise impersonation attack, small subgroup attack, and unknown key-share attack, respectively [10].
-At Asiacrypt'96, Just and Vaudenay [11] proposed a 2-AKP whose elliptic curve version was subsequently proposed by Song and Kim [12] At Indocrypt'00.
+At Asiacrypt'96, Just and Vaudenay [11] proposed a 2-AK protocol whose elliptic curve version was subsequently proposed by Song and Kim [12] At Indocrypt'00.
 But in 2002, Kim [8] pointed that Just-Vaudenay protocol didn't provide protection against KCI attack, and finally present a modified version that can provide.

-Based on Weil and Tate pairing techniques, several practical ID-AKPs, e.g., Smart [13], Chen-Kudla [14], Scott [15], Shim [16], and McCullagh-Barreto [6] etc., have been proposed.
+Based on Weil and Tate pairing techniques, several practical ID-AK protocols, e.g., Smart [13], Chen-Kudla [14], Scott [15], Shim [16], and McCullagh-Barreto [6] etc., have been proposed.
 However, none of these protocols is secure (see,[17]).
-Resently, Xie [5] proposed an ID-AKP which is modified from McCullagh-Barreto[6] and asserted it can resistant KCI attack.
-Wang[18] also presented a new security ID-AKP not long ago.
+Resently, Xie [5] proposed an ID-AK protocol which is modified from McCullagh-Barreto[6] and asserted it can resistant KCI attack.
+Wang[18] also presented a new security ID-AK protocol not long ago.

 The remainder of the paper is organized as follows.
 Section 2 introduces Technical Backgrounds.
-In section 3, we briefly explain Kim's protocol and show how they can resist KCI attack in deed.
-In section 4, we give a KCI attack to Xie's modified protocol after review McCullagh-Barreto's protocol and Xie's modification.
-In section 5, we present two new ID-2-AKPs that are in possession of all the desired security attributes.
-In section 6, we compare our new protocols with others in terms of computational cost and security properties.
-The concluding remark will be followed in section 7.
+In section 3, we briefly describe Kim's protocol.
+In section 4, we present a new security 2-AK protocol, which is more secure and more efficient than previously proposed ones.
+In section 5, we give a KCI attack to Xie's modified protocol after review McCullagh-Barreto's protocol and Xie's modification.
+In section 6, we present two new ID-2-AK protocols that are in possession of all the desired security attributes.
+In section 7, we compare our new protocols with others in terms of computational cost and security properties.
+The concluding remark will be followed in section 8.